cardano-scaling/alba/docs/intro.md

 - It approximates a lower bound on the prover's knowledge which permits a gap between
     - what the prover actually knows and
     - what the verifier is convinced they know.
-- This approach enables efficient proofs, with nearly optimal proof sizes in both _noninteractive_ and _distributed_ settings.
+- This approach enables efficient proofs, with nearly optimal proof sizes in both _non-interactive_ and _distributed_ settings.
 - Key applications:
     - Large-scale decentralized signatures,
     - Universal composability in general-purpose succinct proof systems.